aangar/CeliCom/README.txt

     >limit results
     >tune the searches (they might be quite primitive, moreso the word search) -security and deployment
--working on clearing the CSP errors for fonts

 note for pro deploy :